 New blog on the cultural differences between France and Italy!
-Italy is a little bit our country of looove (kiss kiss to the little ones from Belluno), so we’re pleased to share with you some little blogs about the country of lovers.
-If you do a workshop in Italy, you’ll know what to expect!
-Let’s go my pecker
+Italy is a bit like our country of love (kiss kiss to the little ones in Belluno and Vicenza), so we’re happy to share with you a few blogs about the land of love.
+If you do one of these 4 internships in Italy, you’ll know what to expect!
+Here we go, my little friend.

 They are very well dressed!

-They have the reputation of always being well dressed and neat.
+They have a reputation for always being neat and tidy.
 Men or women, it’s not a myth, they clearly have style.
 And we’re jealous.
-Women are beautiful, men too, in three-piece suits or long dresses.
+The women are magnificent, and so are the men, in 3-piece suits or long dresses.
 Nothing to complain about.
 Clearly.
 It’s not for nothing that Milan is considered a city of fashion.
-Even in summer, if you want to avoid looking like a tourist in sandals, keep your pants on.
-And keep your arms and shoulders covered when entering museums or churches, otherwise you won’t get through (even in shorts, by the way).
+Even in summer, if you want to avoid looking like a tourist in sandals, stay well dressed.
+And keep your arms/shoulders covered when entering museums or churches, otherwise you won’t pass (even in shorts, by the way).
 You can see the same guy dressed in a suit and tie one day, and the next day in sweatpants and a sweatshirt.

-There are many other cultural differences, and don’t hesitate to contact us, we’re here to advise you.
-GO for your internship in Italy
+There are plenty of other cultural differences, so don’t hesitate to contact us, we’re here to advise you.
+GO for your work placement in Italy.